-Under the Companies Act (CA), charges have to be registered under Section 131 of the CA, failing which they are unenforceable against a liquidator in a winding up or against any secured creditor of the company.
-In July 2017, the Singapore High Court in Duncan, Cameron Lindsay v.
-Diablo Fortune Inc considered for the first time the issue of whether a shipowner's lien is a charge on the company's property and whether it is registrable under Section 131 of the CA. The Court of Appeal affirmed the High Court's decision that a shipowner's lien is a security in the form of a charge over the company's book debts or as a floating charge, and is therefore registrable under Section 131 of the CA. From a practical perspective registering a shipowner's lien is difficult because vessels are typically subject to a continual series of charter parties, each entered into as quickly as possible to ensure the vessel is gainfully employed.
+any secured creditor of the company.
+In July 2017, the Singapore High Court, in Duncan, Cameron Lindsay v.
+Diablo Fortune Inc, considered for the first time the issue of whether a shipowner's lien is a charge on the company's property and whether it is registrable under Section 131 of the CA. The Court of Appeal affirmed the High Court's decision that a shipowner's lien is a security in the form of a charge over the company's book debts or as a floating charge, and is therefore registrable under Section 131.
+From a practical perspective registering a shipowner's lien is difficult because vessels are typically subject to a continual series of charter parties, each entered into as quickly as possible to ensure the vessel is gainfully employed.
 As charter periods can be short, it would mean that the charter party could be completed even before the 30-day registration period is up.
-Further, given the large number of charter parties concluded every day, imposing a registration requirement will mean significant administrative burden and additional costs for shipping companies.
+Further, given the large number of charter parties concluded every day, imposing a registration requirement would mean significant administrative burden and additional costs for shipping companies.